 It's fair to say that anyone who sees the painful end of a relationship on the horizon has had at least one fleeting thought of revenge.
-You might make sure you take their favourite hoodie with you when you go.
-Or fantasise about slashing their tyres.
+You might make sure you take their favorite hoodie with you when you go.
+Or fantasize about slashing their tires.
 Or just maybe, you're this vengeful woman who unblocked her cheating ex on Facebook just to send him weekly GoT spoilers.
 We asked some folks to show us what happened when they gave into this temptation and what revenge looks like served cold.

-I dated this guy for a few years and I found out he'd cheated on me.
+I dated this guy for a few years, and I found out he'd cheated on me.
 He revealed how he'd never loved me and that he'd lied every time he said it.
 He left me for another girl, who also happened to be a friend of mine.
-A couple of months later, he finished it and went around sharing videos of her giving him a blowjob.
+A couple of months later, he ended it with her and went around sharing videos of her giving him a blowjob.
 Ugh.

-His family stopped talking to him and every other girl knows now, so no one goes near him – result.
+His family stopped talking to him, and every other girl knows now, so no one goes near him.
 We haven't spoken since.

-We'd met at a university open day and kept in touch even though he was considering moving to America for his undergraduate degree.
-When we both got rejected from Oxford and accepted an offer at a London uni, he moved into a flat that my parents bought in London.
-While the first few years were good, we had a virtually non-existent sex life.
-I'd tried to initiate it loads, and even Googled how to seduce your partner at my lowest point, but in the end after one too many attempts, I just dropped it.
-Towards our third year, I was sick of juggling an internship on top of my dissertation while he played computer games all day in bed and contributed nothing.
+We'd met a college open day and kept in touch, even though he was considering moving to America for his undergraduate degree.
+When we both got rejected from Oxford and accepted an offer at a London university, he moved into a flat that my parents bought in London.
+While the first few years were good, we had a virtually nonexistent sex life.
+I'd tried to initiate it many times, and even googled how to seduce your partner at my lowest point, but in the end, after one too many attempts, I just dropped it.
+Toward our third year, I was sick of juggling an internship on top of my dissertation while he played computer games all day in bed and contributed nothing.

-The last straw was when I went on his computer to send an email and discovered that he'd cheated on me with a girl from his course.
+The last straw was when I went on his computer to send an email and discovered that he'd cheated on me with a girl from his class.
 And it had been going on for a while.
 Instead of encouraging him to complete his dissertation, I spent evenings gaming with him to distract him, only to pull all-nighters when he'd gone to bed to meet deadlines.
-Over the summer, he was interning at JP Morgan and they'd offered him a job – on the condition he got a 2:1.
-He of course missed it and they chucked him out.
+Over the summer, he was interning at JP Morgan, and they'd offered him a job—on the condition he graduated with a B average.
+When he didn't get it, they chucked him out.
 I kicked him out of my flat that same day.
-Last thing I heard was that he was working for his mum.
+Last thing I heard was that he was working for his mom.

-I was (and still am) quite religious and when I was younger, I didn't really have the confidence to actually come out.
+I was (and still am) quite religious, and when I was younger, I didn't really have the confidence to actually come out.
 Two years ago, I was in a relationship with an international student.
-He'd occasionally expressed homophobic remarks which made me really uncomfortable so I held off on telling him I was bisexual.
+He'd occasionally expressed homophobic remarks that made me really uncomfortable, so I held off on telling him I was bisexual.
 I'd started to really resent him as he knew I was financially dependent on him because my parents had cut me off.
-Any time I considered ending things, he'd shower me with gifts and dinners so I kept taking him back.
+Whenever I considered ending things, he'd shower me with gifts and dinners, so I kept taking him back.
 That was until I met my current girlfriend Laura*.
 It was only when he'd revealed to someone I knew that he was only with me to try and get a UK passport because he had "political ambitions" that I finally ended it.
 Bear in mind that he got a grand total of 12 votes for student president.
-I'd love to say that I got some serious revenge on him, but it was making things official with Laura* that hurt him the most.
+I'd love to say that I got some serious revenge on him, but it was making things official with Laura that hurt him the most.

-I started plotting my escape and secretly squirrelled away money to buy a flat of my own.
+I started plotting my escape and secretly squirreled away money to buy a flat of my own.
 She discovered my plan and tried to stick it out, thinking she'd have her half of it.
-As a last resort, I ended up getting my mum to move in (who also happened to have serious health issues at the time and needed round-the-clock care) and she finally moved out.
-I've not had a girlfriend since but I do have a flat in north London – with my name on it.
+As a last resort, I ended up getting my mom to move in (who also happened to have serious health issues at the time and needed round-the-clock care), and she finally moved out.
+I've not had a girlfriend since, but I do have a flat in north London—with my name on it.